-Come on out for either a full or half marathon in Durham in October!
-The RDC Marathon will take place October 30 and 31st, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
+Come on out for either a full or half marathon,10K or 5K in Durham in October!
+The RDC Marathon will take place October 29th, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
 The USATF-certified Boston Qualifier course features the iconic American Tobacco Trail and finishes at The Streets at Southpoint in Durham.
 Participants have the perfect venue to to wine, dine, shop, and run!

 What is ALS?
 In this interview, Andrea Lytle Peet – the founder of the Team Drea Foundation who was diagnosed with ALS at age 33 – interviews her neurologist, Dr. Richard Bedlack at the Duke ALS clinic.